-Our original building was constructed before 1820.
-The whole house consisted of one downstairs room and one upstairs room.
+The original building was constructed before 1820.
+The house consisted of one downstairs room and one upstairs room.
 The upstairs room served as a sleeping loft.
 The downstairs room served all other family functions.
-The building was located at 131 Hooper Avenue in Toms River, approximately where the Ocean County Administration Building is now located.
-Today the downstairs room has been divided to serve as our kitchen and our curator’s office.
-The upstairs room is used as storage for some of the museum’s collection of artifacts.
+The original building was located approximately a half mile from where it is now located.
+Today the downstairs room has been divided to serve as the kitchen and an office.
+The upstairs room is used as storage for some of the museums collection of artifacts.

-In about 1840 the owners decided that more space was needed for the family, and an addition was built.
-The addition was one large room downstairs, and another upstairs.
+In 1840 the owners decided that more space was needed for the family, and an addition was built.
+The addition consisted of adding one large room downstairs, and another upstairs.
 The downstairs room serves today as our Victorian dining room.
 The upstairs room is our craft room, and a small museum workroom.

 Captain Samuel V. Pierson, a ship captain, purchased the house in 1867.
 In 1868 he added the front part of the home.
 The newest part of the building provided three bedrooms upstairs, front and rear parlors, and a grand staircase.
-Today the downstairs rooms are our music room and parlor, and the upstairs rooms serve as the Jeffrey childs room, the Morris schoolroom, and the Haywood-Brown bedroom.
+Today the downstairs rooms are our music room and parlor, and the upstairs rooms serve as the Jeffrey children room, the Morris school room, and the Haywood-Brown bedroom.

-By 1971 Ocean County had outgrown the space available in the Courthouse.
-The Board of Chosen Freeholders wanted to construct a new administration building on the east side of Hooper Avenue, at the corner of Washington Street.
-Three houses would need to be removed.
-One of those houses, the Pierson-Sculthorp House, now owned by the Sculthorp sisters, was sold at auction to the Ocean County Historical Society for $1.00.
+By 1971 the Board of Chosen Freeholders needed to construct a new administration building in downtown Toms River and three houses would need to be removed.
+As a result, one of those houses– the soon to be named, Elizabeth Sculthorp Force House, now owned by the Sculthorp sisters, was sold at auction to the Ocean County Historical Society for $1.00.
 A desirable piece of property on Hadley Avenue, almost directly behind the house’s present location, was donated to the Society by John Birdsall.
 Plans were put in place to move the house to its new location and place it on a new foundation that would contain the Birdsall Exhibit Room.
-On June 9, 1973 the Ocean County Historical Museum was formally dedicated by Jack Lamping, with a prayer offered by Dr. VanDyke of the Presbyterian Church of Toms River, and music from a band in Colonial attire.
+On June 9, 1973 the Ocean County Historical Museum was formally dedicated with a prayer offered by Dr. VanDyke of the Presbyterian Church of Toms River and music from a band in Colonial attire.